-The GDP of both the goods producing (-13.2 per cent) and service (-10.8 per cent) sectors declined, contributing to the overall decline in quarterly GDP.
+There was growth in GDP of both the goods producing (8.8 per cent) and service (9.3 per cent) sectors.

 Canadian Real Gross Domestic Product Forecast

 Based on the nowcast by Statistics Canada, Canadian monthly GDP is expected to continue to grow in December 2020 (by approximately 0.3 per cent) to extend monthly Canadian GDP growth to eight consecutive months.

-Private sector average GDP forecast also suggests that real Canadian GDP is likely to show the following changes in upcoming years:
+Current private sector GDP forecasts suggests that real Canadian GDP is likely to show the following annual changes:

 Despite the rebound expected in GDP in 2021, the Canadian economy is not expected to return to its pre-pandemic level until 2022 at the earliest.